alchemycodelab/code-301-prework/README.md

 ### jQuery

-By the end of the first week, you will need to complete the official introductory [jQuery Course](https://try.jquery.com).
+While not required by the first class, feel free to get started on this assignment, due by the end of the first week.
+You will need to complete the official introductory [jQuery Course](https://try.jquery.com).
 The Canvas submission is a screenshot indicating that the course is complete.

 ### Setup of Your Laptop Dev Environment (Canvas assignment)